infinitered/ruby-xcdm/README.md

 # ruby-xcdm

 This is a tool for generating the same xcdatamodeld files that XCode does when designing a datamodel for Core Data.
 It is written in pure ruby, but it will be of particular interest to RubyMotion developers.
-It offers the essential features that XCode does, plus a text-based workflow (nicer for git, among other things) and some niceties, like automatic inverse relationships.
+It offers the essential features that XCode does, plus a text-based workflow and some niceties, like automatic inverse relationships.

 ## Installation